-To certify a device for SystemReady Security Extension, results from the running the ACS Security Extension v1.0 must be submitted.
-ACS for Security Extension is underdevelopment.
+To certify a device for SystemReady Security Extension, results from running the ACS for Security Extension v1.0 must be submitted.

 APPENDIX A SYSTEMREADY ES AND IR WAIVER LEVELS

 Currently, most of the Arm SoCs targeting the embedded server and IoT markets are not BSA compliant.
 For existing SoCs targeting the embedded server and IoT markets, there are three possibilities for SystemReady ES and IR certification: